treesko/ismet/DEPLOYMENT.md

 - DATABASE_URL: Connection string for your DB (Postgres recommended for Vercel)
 - ADMIN_USER, ADMIN_PASS: Optional Basic Auth credentials to protect /admin/*, /blocks, /settings
 - PDF_SERVICE_URL: Optional HTTP endpoint that accepts { html } (JSON) and returns a PDF (application/pdf)

+Important: Do not commit your local `.env` file.
+Ensure `.env` is gitignored and removed from the repo so Vercel uses the project Environment Variables instead of a local SQLite URL.

 Quick steps (using Postgres)
 1) Provision a Postgres database (e.g. Neon, Supabase, Render).
 Copy the connection string.